 Proactive systems of supports assist all students in achieving social, emotional, and academic success.
 Proactive supports provide clear, consistent expectations so that every student knows exactly what is expected across school settings.
 When a student demonstrates an irresponsible behavior, determine a reason for the misbehavior and take action to reduce and eliminate the behavior.
-Modify conditions perpetuating the misbehavior, eliminate pleasant consequence, or implement corrective response, thus promoting a safe and respectful learning environment.
+Modify conditions that perpetuate the misbehavior, eliminate pleasant consequences, or implement corrective responses, thus promoting a safe and respectful learning environment.